bonlime/keras-deeplab-v3-plus/README.md

 ### Requirement
-The latest vesrion  of this repo uses TF Keras, so you only need TF 2.0+ installed
+The latest version of this repo uses TF Keras, so you only need TF 2.0+ installed:
-tensorflow-gpu==2.0.0a0
-CUDA==9.0
+tensorflow==2.0.0-beta1

+or, with GPU/CUDA support:

+tensorflow-gpu==2.0.0-beta1
+CUDA==10.0

+Please see requirements.txt for the minimum requirements to run the example code in this README

 --------
 If you want to use older version, use following commands: